Reel + Resume below.

 The Ship We Built

 A short experimental documentary based off of poem I wrote and read at “Narratives of Pain,” and event curated by Zain Ali Shamoon at the Detroit Institute of Arts.
 It collages together original footage by Zachary Jamieson and home video, documenting dissociation, sexual assault, and all the times I didn't have words for myself.
-It will premiere at the Szczecin European Film Festival in October 2017.
+It premiered at the Szczecin European Film Festival in October 2017, and was most recently screened at the Flat Earth Festival in Seyðisfjörður, Iceland.

 What They're Made Of